pokt-network/pocket-network-protocol/utility/README.md

 - The economy will enable Network participants to operate their own Portals
 - `AppBurnPerSession` and `AppBurnPerRelay` will be set to 0

-### 4.2 Fishermen
+### 4.2 Watchers

-- Fisherman governance parameters will be tuned
+- Watcher governance parameters will be tuned
-- Additional Fisherman will be approved by the DAO
+- Additional Watcher will be approved by the DAO

 ### 4.3 Feeder Fish